harshithakota/GatorReads/Sprint3.md

 - **Delete Book API**
   Implemented an API to delete books by `bookId`, ensuring safe deletion with robust error handling.

+### Technical Enhancements

+- **Error Handling & Validation**
+  Integrated consistent and descriptive error messages across all event-related APIs to enhance robustness and security.

+- **RESTful API Design**
+  Utilized the high-performance Gin framework to maintain clean, modular, and scalable RESTful APIs.

+- **GORM Integration with PostgreSQL**
+  Leveraged GORM ORM for efficient and structured query handling with the PostgreSQL database.

+- **Input Data Validation**
+  Implemented built-in validation methods to ensure incoming JSON payloads adhere to the expected schema before processing.

+- **Seamless Backend Integration**
+  Ensured APIs are fully integrated with the backend system, following scalable design patterns to facilitate future extensions.

 ## Cypress End-to-End (E2E) Tests